 However, a doctor is generally liable for any negligence on the part of his assistants and staff in carrying out his orders or caring for his patients.
 Likewise, an attending physician is generally liable for any negligence on the part of interns and medical students under the physician's guidance, assuming their duty of care.

-As with all such claims, your ability to collect damages for an injury resulting from medical malpractice depends on the facts of your case.
-But properly assessing those facts in a legal context requires the training and experience of a legal professional.
+If you have suffered injuries as a result of your medical care, you may be able to claim damages if the medical staff was negligent.
+Evaluating the facts in a medical malpractice claim requires significant expertise and such claims are not often obvious.
 To find out whether a physician was negligent in his or her duty of care, you may want to contact an experienced legal professional for a free review of your claim.